-It is without doubt we live in the information era of humanity.
-We take our smartphones out of our pockets or spin up our laptops and we can access the world.
-We have instant entertainment, shopping, news, education, meetings, healthcare, finance, travel, social connections, and other areas of our lives that intertwine with word data.
-Connectivity so much infiltrated our lives that we don’t even notice the complexity behind it until we have a malfunctioning router or a bad connection that tends to drive us crazy.
+Without doubt, humanity now lives in the information era.
+We take our smartphones out of our pockets or flip open our laptops, and we can access the world.
+We have instant entertainment, shopping, news, education, meetings, healthcare, finance, travel, social connections, and other areas of our lives that connect us globally, leaving our digital footprints and data.
+Connectivity has become a part of our lives that we don’t even notice the complexity behind it until the frustration from a malfunctioning router or bad connection makes us appreciate it.

-On the other side there are countries that still lack proper broadband infrastructure, with people that are still not able use basic financial instruments or even have a means of identifying themselves.
-Tackling connectivity therefore means not only building out a telecom infrastructure but also providing means of identification and payment.
+On the other side, some countries still lack proper broadband infrastructure, with people lacking access to basic financial instruments or even a means of identification.
+Therefore, tackling connectivity is not limited to building telecom infrastructure.
+It also means providing means of identification and payment.

-Our lives as individuals are controlled by our connections but our communities as a whole even more so.
-Without connections world economy would not exist as we know it today and even though it comes with some pitfalls, it solves a lot more problems.
-Countries today cannot develop properly without having a connection highway to the world that can accommodate most of their populations.
+Our connections and communities affect and control our lives as individuals in more ways than we know.
+Without connections, the global economy would not exist as we know it today.
+While the current model has obvious flaws, it solves many more problems.
+Presently, countries cannot develop without a connection highway to the world that can accommodate most of their population.

 Imagine your private or business life without a fast and reliable internet connection.
-Unfortunately, this is the reality of many people in developing countries.
-Now imagine the troubles of such for a country as a whole.
+Unfortunately, this is the reality for many people living in emerging economies.
+Now, imagine the limitations of the country as a whole.

-Countries in development need to focus on multiple areas including economic development, social development, environmental protection, poverty eradication and others.
-Solving them is hard and occasionally conflicting but solving them without information and connectivity is virtually impossible.
+Emerging economies need to focus on multiple areas, including economic development, social development, environmental protection, poverty eradication, and others.
+Solving these issues is often conflicting and complicated, but solving them without information and connectivity is virtually impossible.

 Some even argue that information is the most important commodity of the 21st century (The Economist, 2017) (Madison, 2020).
-The biggest informational database to date is the internet.
-And without connectivity there is no internet.
+The internet is the biggest informational database to date, and there is no internet without connectivity.

-Good relationships and cooperation are now being built even over long distances with modern technology and each country development depends on it.
+Good relationships and cooperation are being built over long distances with modern technology, and each country’s development depends on these virtual connections.

-We could argue that there is no optimal development of a country without proper connection to the world wide web.
+One could argue that there is no optimal development in a country without a reliable connection to the world wide web.

-Today going to school or to the bank can be just getting out of bed and behind the computer.
-Imagine the value of proper education and banking in Africa.
+These days, going to school or the bank could mean rolling out of bed and getting behind the computer.
+Imagine the value of proper education and banking services in Africa.

 The potential is enormous.

-Now even more than ever with the premise of delivering on Satoshi Nakamoto’s idea of trustless finance (Nakamoto, 2008).
-The 1 billion unbanked people, that right now do not have any tools to preserve their wealth, could finally start participating in the global economy, simply with a connection to the internet.
-If we want to bank the unbanked, we must first connect the unconnected.
+More than ever, we have the motivation to explore the premise of delivering on Satoshi Nakamoto’s idea of trustless finance (Nakamoto, 2008).
+The 1 billion unbanked people that do not currently have any tools to preserve their wealth could finally start participating in the global economy with just a connection to the internet.
+To bank the unbanked, we must first connect the unconnected.